more1643127748/GraphOMNI/README.md

-# 🧠 GRAPHOMNI: A Benchmarking Framework for Graph Reasoning with LLMs
+# 🧠 GraphOmni: A Benchmarking Framework for Graph Reasoning with LLMs

 A benchmarking framework for evaluating large language models (LLMs) on fundamental graph reasoning tasks using a variety of prompts, serialization formats, and difficulty settings.